-Altitude sickness is a change in a body due to high altitude, a decrease in atmospheric pressure makes breathing difficult due to less oxygen.
+A change in the body due to high altitude.
+A decrease in atmospheric pressure makes breathing difficult due to less oxygen.
 Mainly, it happens above 3300 m (10,000 ft).
 This is a dangerous hazard that threatens the lives of trekkers if symptoms are ignored.

 Avoiding high altitude sickness is always preferred.
-A trekker needs to follow these steps:
+A traveler needs to follow these steps.

 Four Golden Rules